Brian-Pho/CR4-DL/content/posts/other/questions-about-the-brain/index.md

 The following is a list of questions about the brain that I don't know the answer to.
 I hope to someday answer every question on this list.

+## Basic/Fundamental Questions

+- Why do we have neurons?
+Why did evolution specialize a cell to a neuron?
+- Why is the brain lateralized?
+- Why is there a division between central and peripheral nervous system?

 ## Unsolved Questions

 - In speech, how do we separate words given there are no obvious signals (such as a pause)?